The Colbert Report: International distribution

-Outside the United States, The Colbert Report was shown in Canada on the cable service The Comedy Network, simultaneously with its original U.S. broadcast (beginning a few weeks after the series debuted).
+Outside the United States, The Colbert Report was shown in Canada on the cable service The Comedy Network, simultaneously with its original American broadcast (beginning a few weeks after the series debuted).
 Episodes would also air in Canada on traditional over-the-air broadcaster CTV, one hour after their appearance on The Comedy Network.
 On September 22, 2014, due to The Comedy Network's acquisition of Canadian rights to Jimmy Kimmel Live!, the program began airing on M3 and did so for the remainder of the show's run.

 It airs on The Comedy Channel in Australia, Comedy Central in New Zealand, and on Maxxx in the Philippines.
 As of 2012, The Colbert Report has also been broadcast in Africa on DSTV's version of Comedy Central.
 It aired on FX in the United Kingdom until they decided not to renew their contract in May 2009.
 In Portugal, it airs on Sic Radical.

 Beginning June 3, 2008, The Colbert Report also aired on the ShowComedy channel of Showtime Arabia (Currently OSN First HD), a channel which broadcasts in the Middle East and North Africa.
-The show is transmitted on a one-day delay from original transmission in the US.
+The show is transmitted on a one-day delay from original transmission in the United States.

 The show was shown during prime time on Australia's free-to-air ABC2 in 2010, however the channel was outbid for rights for 2011.
 The show was available directly on the colbernation.com website for part of 2011, with Australian advertisements; however, Australian access is now blocked.

 Several international markets also aired The Colbert Report Global Edition, which showed highlights from the previous week's shows and included a special introduction by Stephen Colbert at the start of the program.
 This meant a new or newly repackaged episode could be screened every weekday.

 In addition, most recent episodes (usually 3 weeks back) would be available in full length on colbertnation.com.
 By the end of the series's run, the colbernation.com website was integrated into Comedy Central's website.
 As of 2021, almost seven years after the show ended, many episodes were presented in individual clips there.